tesoph/audio/testing.md

                 console.log('getUserMedia error: ' + error.name, error);
             });
 ```
 * This code checks if matching media is available.
-If it is not found or permission to use it is denied, it alerts the user to the respective problem.
+If it is not found or permission to use it is denied, it alerts the user to the respective situation.

 2. **```<input type="color">``` in the settings menu is not supported in all browsers.**
     * [Caniuse.com support table](https://caniuse.com/#search=color%20input)
     * Fix: used [Spectrum Colorpicker](https://briangrinstead.com/blog/input-type-color-polyfill/).
 "A polyfill for the input[type=color] HTML5 control.
 This mode needs to work without JavaScript enabled - and fallback to an input[type=text] like other HTML5 inputs."